For More Information

 Articles in Conference Proceedings

 - Jeff Erickson, Gabriel Nivasch, and Junyan Xu.
 Fusible numbers and Peano Arithmetic.
-To appear in Proceedings of the 36th Annual ACM/IEEE Symposium on Logic in Computer Science, 2021.
+Proceedings of the 36th Annual ACM/IEEE Symposium on Logic in Computer Science, 1–13, 2021.
+Distinguished paper.

 - Erin Chambers, Jeff Erickson, Patrick Lin, and Salman Parsa.
 How to morph graphs on the torus.
 Proceedings of the 32nd Annual ACM-SIAM Symposium on Discrete Algorithms, 2759–2778, 2021.

 - Hsien-Chih Chang, Marcos Cossarini, and Jeff Erickson.
 Lower bounds for electrical reduction on surfaces.
 Proceedings of the 35th International Symposium on Computational Geometry, 25:1–25:16, 2019.